valentina-b/book-my-wedding-wish/README.md

   1. Click on 'Unbook' hyperlink.
   1. The feature works if you have been redirected to the registered guest view and the present previously reserved under your username is now available again.

+### Bugs, Problems and Vulnerabilities

+**Linking logic and structure issues**

+Since this app doesn't require authentication to access the information, the app can be manipulated through URL structure.
+This makes the app quite vulnerable in general.
+In order to expose the vulnerabilities, a short overview of the linking logic and information passed through the URLs might be helpful.

+When a wishlist name is created, it is converted to lower case and the spaces are replaced with hyphens.
+For example, 'Amy and Robert' will be turned into `amy-and-robert`.
+This is then stored as a unique wishlist name which is used in the URLs linking to the owner and guest views.
+The owner view adds `/owner` to the URL containing the wishlist name, such as `www.domain.com/amy-and-robert/owner`.
+An unregistered guest acceses the wishlist by adding `/guest` to the URL, such as `www.domain.com/amy-and-robert/guest`.
+A registered guest will have to add their submitted name and surname in lower case with space between them like so - `www.domain.com/amy-and-robert/guest/ashley-smith`.

+This logic is great for accessing your information again and makes the links look more pleasant than having a bunch of id numbers in them.
+However, this also means that - whoever has the guest view can also manipulate the link to access owner page view and edit the data.

+This also means that someone could type in different values in the URL and reach error pages.
+I have tried to avoid this by redirecting a non existing owner view and guest view to the homepage, although I believe it can be done better and more detailed in the future.

+**Page refreshing**

+If there are multiple regstered guests on the page, they can book each others' presents.
+This happens because the page is not refreshing itself so the data is not always displayed updated in real time.
+If two guests open their registered guest views at the same time, one books a present - the other one will still have the active 'Book me!' link on his page view.
+By clicking on the link, he can override the booking of the first guest.

+**Editing present that is booked**

+The owners in their views have also displayed information about whether the present has been booked or not.
+If they want to edit tthe present - for example exchange the image or change the price - the booking information will not be removed.
+I was thinking what would generally be a better user experience regarding that.
+Should the guest see their name has been removed - or should they keep the reserved present while the price might have jumped from 80€ to 300€.
+As in my personal opinion it might be too confusing to see your name has been removed for some reason and the unbooking process is fairly easy, I have decided not to update the b=present back to being available.
+This also might have some other solutions, like removing the booked presents from the guest view pages.

+**Discovered cross-browser issues:**

+*
+*
+*
+*

+**Discovered bugs:**

+*
+*
+*
+*

+**Other important remarks:**

+*
+*
+*
+*